Our Services

 Helpful Resources

-Seek urgent care for severe or persistent vomiting, dehydration, severe abdominal pain, fever, chest pain, yellowing of the skin or eyes, or inability to keep fluids down, and discuss ongoing symptoms with your clinician to reassess dose or look for other causes.
+Get immediate medical attention for severe or persistent vomiting, dehydration, severe abdominal pain, fever, chest pain, yellowing of the skin or eyes, or inability to keep fluids down.

 Semaglutide (sold under brand names such as Ozempic®, Wegovy®, and Rybelsus®) is a GLP-1 receptor agonist used to treat type 2 diabetes and support weight loss.
 It works by: